-So, you really want those electric blue blooms on your big leaf hydrangea.
+So, you really want those electric blue blooms on your Hydrangea macrophylla, aka big leaf hydrangeas, hortensia, French hydrangeas.
 Over the years we’ve had a lot of fun fiddling with the fickle colors on our hydrangeas.
 We can tell you why and how blooms are blue.
 We just can’t guarantee a word we say.

-Be warned when reading the following: it may get technical.
-No, we’re not chemistry junkies.
+The next few paragraphs may get a little technical.
+Relax, we’re not chemistry junkies.
 We simply thought you might like a background check before fooling around with chemicals.

 The linchpin for creating blue blooms is aluminum.
 It must be in the soil if you want the blues.
 Sorry, shredding soda cans and tossing them into the mix won’t work.
 The aluminum has to be water soluble so roots can absorb it.